Andrea Magrassi

-Andrea Magrassi (born 6 February 1993) is an Italian professional footballer who plays as a forward for club Milan Futuro, the reserve team of club AC Milan.
+Andrea Magrassi (born 6 February 1993) is an Italian professional footballer who plays as a forward for club Reggina.

-Career
+Club career

 Born in Dolo, the Province of Venice, Veneto, Magrassi started his career at A.C.
 Marco Polo, located in Mestre, the mainland part of the municipality of Venice.
 He then played for Venezia (SSC Venezia) and Brescia (ca. 2009–12).
 Magrassi made his Serie B debut for Brescia on 13 November 2011 against Ascoli.
 He substituted Denis Maccan in the second half.